John Fuller of Cambridge/Newton

 In December, 1658, John Fuller bought 750 acres of land for about $1.00 per acre, the tract being bounded on the north and west by Charles River.
 Later he increased his holdings to upwards of 1,000 acres, and became one of the two largest land owners in the village.
 His tract was long known as the “Fuller Farm.”
 He divided his land among his children in his lifetime, confirming the division by his will, with the proviso that they should not sell to any stranger, until they, or their next relation, should have the offer of it.
 Twenty-two of his descendants, it is said, went into the army of the Revolution.
 Pope in his “Pioneers of Massachusetts” says he was a farmer and a maltster.
 He made his will in 1696, and died “Feb.
 7, 1697-8, aged 87,” according to his gravestone record.

-Banks(3) (Name of Emigrant) John Fuller; (English Parish Name) Lavenham, Suffolk; (New England Town) Cambridge, Massachusetts; (Various/Reference) New England Historic Genealogical Register 49/491.
+Banks(3) (Name of Emigrant) John Fuller; (English Parish, Emigrated from) Lavenham, Suffolk; (New England Town, Immigrated to) Cambridge, Massachusetts; (Various/Reference) New England Historic Genealogical Register 49/491.

 Coldham(4) 1653 – September.”
 “Probate of will of Walter Cole of Lavenham, Suffolk, whose daughter Elizabeth married John Fuller of New England.